SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 ### Ads on AMP powered pages

 To enable the Recirculation Ads for AMP powered pages, Go to Advance Tab on SpotIM Settings and set `Recirculation AMP Ad tag` to enable.
+Please note that ads must be turned on by your account manager first before they start populating.
 ![RC Ads](../amp-plugin/rc-ads.png)

-It will display the AMP Ads under the Recirculation.